6th Form Conferences

 Tracy Wood, The Children’s Society – Tracy Wood is a CSE (Child Sexual Exploitation) Regional Prevention officer employed by the Children’s Society.
 The Children’s Society work with partner organisations to identify victims of child sexual exploitation and abuse and to prevent it from taking place.

 Jane Jones, Unchosen – Unchosen raises awareness of modern slavery through film.
-Each film tackles a different kind of exploitation including labour exploitation in chicken farms and in construction, and child sexual exploitation and grooming

 The Clewer Initiative